folks-eng/folks-app/README.md

 ```

-The `expiry` is in `minute`.

-`<client-auth>REQUIRED</client-auth>` requires clients, such as cURL or Postman, to present a valid client certificate.
+<client-auth>`REQUIRED`</client-auth> requires clients, such as cURL or Postman, to present a valid client certificate.
 This enables mTLS between the client and `folks-app`.

 ### Keys and Certificates